molily/molily.de/_posts/2023-04-21-ecmascript-modules.md

 There are several upcoming features that will make ECMAScript modules in the browser more powerful.
 [Import maps](https://github.com/WICG/import-maps) is one of them.
 Since March 2023, all major browser engine support import maps.
 With imports maps, you do not necessarily need a traditional package manager and a module bundler to import third-party dependencies.

 Luckily, there is a [shim for import maps](https://github.com/guybedford/es-module-shims).
-Note that it is highly complex since it fetches, parses and rewrites the module code before executing it.
+Note that it is highly complex since it fetches, parses and rewrites the module code right in the browser before executing it.

 Even if we take ECMAScript modules, dynamic imports and potentially more features as a baseline for our JavaScript, we constantly need to think about browser compatibility.
 The nature of the web has not changed.
 We always have to deal with diverse browsers with hugely different capabilities.

 Therefore we still need Progressive Enhancement and Graceful Degradation.
-We still need server-side logic when the browser does not cut the mustard.
-If we use the latest JavaScript features and and support slightly older browsers, we still need two builds.
+If we use the latest JavaScript features and want ti support slightly older browsers, we still need two builds.
 We will still need transpilation, feature detects and polyfills in the future.